 An employee hired after July 1, will have the amount of wellness leave provided pro-rated commensurate with the date of hire.
-An employee hired after July 1each year will not be eligible to use Wellness Leave as time off until after they complete six (6) months of employment.
+An employee hired after July leach year will not be eligible to use Wellness Leave as time off until after they complete six (6) months of employment.
 However, an exception to use wellness hours may be approved by the Director of Human Resources in cases in which a new hire with less than 6 months of employment does not yet have enough accrued sick leave to cover shifts missed due to injury or illness.
 With this exception only, the maximum number of individuals off for vacation, CTO or wellness leave does not apply, as the intent is that this type of occurrence shall be treated similar to sick leave usage.

 They will be eligible for cash out of the prorated amount any time at request or on June 30th.
 The amount of wellness leave provided will be pro-rated to the date of hire.
-This leave must be utilized the fiscal year it was granted.
-The 145.60 annual wellness bank can be used without restriction, provided that with the Fire Chief's approval, a maximum of up to four individuals in this bargaining unit may be off utilizing either Vacation Leave, CTO, or Wellness with the condition that a minimum of one of the four individuals is utilizing their wellness leave and the fourth person off does not generate a mandated OT position on the days listed below:
+This leave must be utilized the fiscal year it was granted. - and the use of wellness leave shall not create overtime, except that 48 hours of tThe 145.60 annual Wellness wellness bank can be used without restriction, provided that with the Fire Chief's approval, a maximum of up to three four individuals in this bargaining unit may be off utilizing either Vacation Leave, CTO, or Wellness with the condition that a minimum of one of the three four individuals is utilizing their Wellness wellness Leaveleave and the fourth person off does not generate a mandated OT position on the days listed below: